 Wetter doughs encourage gluten strands to get nice and long.
 This helps to form bread with an open crumb.
-Though it’s not the most only factor, the maturity of the dough is just as important.
-Breads made with more water will naturally contain more moisture after baking.
-This makes them softer too.
+Though it’s not the only factor, the maturity of the dough is just as important, for example.
+Bread made with more water will usually contain more moisture after baking, making it softer.

 Too little water in a dough prevents the gluten from becoming as extensible as it should.
 This is great for proofing free-standing bread (without using a banneton or tin), but it also makes the gluten structure more compact.

 If the water in the recipe isn’t sufficient, the dough will feel dry and be unable to stretch easily.
 This slows down the proofing process.
-It can also damage the dough structure as there isn’t have enough water to allow the gluten to unravel properly and stretch.
+It can also damage the dough structure as there isn’t enough water for the gluten to unravel and stretch.

-During the milling stage some of the protein will be damaged.
-This happens in every flour although different brands will have varying rates of damaged to healthy protein.
+During the milling stage, some of the protein will be damaged.
+This happens in every flour although different brands will have varying rates of damaged and healthy protein.

 Allowing time to properly hydrate the damaged particles helps them to repair.
 This is especially noticeable in low protein or all-purpose flour.
 These flours need to be hydrated properly at the early stages to gently soak and repair the damaged gluten.
 Doing this aids the gas retaining properties of the dough.